jnoat92/Algorithms/README.md

 Mathematical algorithms that I've applied in several exercises.

-The code is structured and most of the comments are written in my mother tongue Spanish.
+The code (in C++ and Pascal) is structured and most of the comments are written in my mother tongue Spanish.

-The code language is C++ and Pascal